52 Writing Tasks To Tackle During Mercury Retrograde: 2025 Guide

 The first time I heard someone mention mercury retrograde to me, it left me scratching my head.

-It’s when Mercury appears to travel backward for about three weeks.
+Mercury Retrograde is when Mercury appears to travel backward for about three weeks.
 Planets don’t actually move backward in their orbit around the Sun.
 It only looks that way from Earth.

 For our eyes, it looks as if it's slowing down.
 It’s an illusion since the Earth circles the Sun at a different speed than other planets.

 Mercury governs how we see and decode information we get from our environments and how we communicate that to others.
 It influences things like speaking, negotiating, decision-making, buying and selling, listening, contracts, and travel.
-So when Mercury appears to be stalled, astrology tells us that all of these areas can also be sluggish.
+So, when Mercury appears to be stalled, astrology tells us that all of these areas can also be sluggish.

 Some astrologers recommend avoiding signing contracts, making big decisions, or launching a new business since uncertainties and changes are more likely if Mercury is retrograde.
-Sometimes that’s unavoidable, though.
+Sometimes, that’s unavoidable, though.
 If I’m booking travel, signing something big, or starting things around this time, I’m just sure to review it with an extra close eye.

-And when it comes to starting new businesses or ideas, if you start something during mercury retrograde, just know it might change.
-Which as we know, everything changes, so as long as we’re going with the flow, trust that any transformation it undergoes is necessary and is to serve your highest purpose.
+And when it comes to starting new businesses or ideas, if you start something during Mercury retrograde, just know it might change.
+Which, as we know, everything changes, so as long as we’re going with the flow, trust that any transformation it undergoes is necessary and is to serve your highest purpose.

 People often complain about things like laptops not working properly, travel plans going sideways, and needing to rework contracts.